 Figure 145.
-Average net revenue per trip for Hawaii longline deep-set trips adjusted to 2022 dollars1 1 Data source: PIFSC continuous economic data collection program (Pan 2018).
+Average net revenue per trip for Hawaii longline deep-set trips (adjusted to 2022 dollars)

+&lt;sup>1 Data source: PIFSC continuous economic data collection program (Pan 2018).

 Figure 146.
-Average net revenue per trip for Hawaii longline shallow-set trips adjusted to 2022 dollars1
+Average net revenue per trip for Hawaii longline shallow-set trips (adjusted to 2022 dollars)

-1 Data source: PIFSC continuous economic data collection program (Pan 2018).
+&lt;sup>1 Data source: PIFSC continuous economic data collection program (Pan 2018).

 In addition to the measurement of the net revenue, NOAA Fisheries has established a national set of economic performance indicators to monitor the economic health of the nation's fisheries (Brinson et al. 2015).
-The PIFSC Socioeconomics Program has used this framework to evaluate select regional fisheries; specifically, the American Samoa Longline, Hawaii Longline, and Main Hawaiian Islands (MHI) Deep 7 bottomfish fisheries.
-These indicators include metrics related to catch, effort, and revenues.
-For American Samoa Longline fishery, this section will present revenue performance metrics of (a) the total revenue per day at sea, and (b) annual revenue per vessel and the Gini coefficient based on individual vessels.
+The PIFSC SEES Program has used this framework to evaluate select regional fisheries; specifically, the American Samoa Longline, Hawaii Longline, and Main Hawaiian Islands (MHI) Deep 7 bottomfish fisheries.
+These indicators include metrics related to catch, effort, and revenue.
+For the American Samoa longline fishery, this section presents revenue performance metrics of the total revenue per day at sea, annual revenue per vessel, and the Gini coefficient based on individual vessels.

-The Gini coefficient (value 0 to 1) measures the equality of the distribution of revenue among active vessels in the fishery.
+The Gini coefficient measures the equality of the distribution of revenue among active vessels in the fishery.
 A value of zero represents a perfectly equal distribution of revenue amongst these vessels, whereas a value of one represents a perfectly unequal distribution, in the case that a single vessel earns all of the revenue.
-Data on aggregate revenue from species in fishery per-day-at-sea and revenue per vessel calculation (for Gini coefficient) are from PIFSC FRMD.
-Figure 147 and Figure 148 presents the revenue per-day-at-sea and revenue per vessel and the Gini coefficient for the Hawaii longline fisheries during the period of 2003 to 2022.
+Data on aggregate revenue from species in fishery per-day-at-sea and revenue per vessel calculation (for Gini coefficient) are sourced from PIFSC FRMD.
+Figure 147 and Figure 148 present the revenue per-day-at-sea, revenue per vessel, and the Gini coefficient for the Hawaii longline fisheries during the period of 2003 to 2022.
 Supporting data for Figure 147 and Figure 148 are presented in Table A-129.

-One of the economic performance indicators, revenue per-day-at-sea for the Hawaii longline fishery presents an upward trend up to 2016 but declined since then, while the revenue per-dayat-sea was the lowest in 2020.
-It went back up significantly in 2021 and 2022 was in similar level as 2021.
-Another economic performance indicator, the revenue per vessel, held steady relatively from 2003-2022 with slowly increasing trend in general up to 2018.
-The revenue per vessel in 2020 dropped considerably and it seemed recovered during 2021 and 2022.
-The income distribution (Gini coefficient in term of revenue per vessel) among vessels is relatively stable in the period and at low level (0.22 in 2022), which indicated the variation of revenue received by individual vessels was small in the fleet.
+One of the economic performance indicators, revenue per-day-at-sea for the Hawaii longline fishery, presents an upward trend through 2016 that has declined since then, while the revenue per-day-at-sea was at its lowest in 2020.
+It increased notably in 2021, and 2022 was at a similar level as 2021.
+Another economic performance indicator, revenue per vessel, held relatively steady from 2003-2022 with a slowly increasing trend through 2018.
+The revenue per vessel dropped notably in 2020 but seemingly recovered in 2021 and 2022.
+The income distribution (i.e., Gini coefficient in terms of revenue per vessel) among vessels is relatively stable over the same period period but low (0.22) in 2022, which indicates that the variation of revenue received by individual vessels was small across the fleet.

 Figure 147.
-Revenue per-day-at-sea for Hawaii longline adjusted to 2022 dollars1 Data Source: Pacific Islands Fisheries Science Center, Tier 1 indicators data request.
+Revenue per-day-at-sea for Hawaii longline (adjusted to 2022 dollars) Data Source: Pacific Islands Fisheries Science Center, Tier 1 indicators data request.

 Figure 148.
-Revenue per vessel and Gini coefficient of the Hawaii longline fisheries1 adjusted to 2022 dollars2
+Revenue per vessel and Gini coefficient of the Hawaii longline fisheries (adjusted to 2022 dollars)